War in Afghanistan (2001–2021): Terrorist groups and terrorism against the Taliban government

-The Taliban promised in the 2020 Doha Agreement to cut ties with Al-Qaeda and to not provide a save haven for terrorist groups.
-While it has taken significant action to suppress hostile groups and make other groups fall in line, multiple armed groups (including al-Qaeda) operate in Afghanistan.
+The Taliban promised in the 2020 Doha Agreement to cut ties with al-Qaeda and to discontinue providing a safe haven for terrorist groups.
+While it has taken significant action to suppress hostile groups and make other groups fall in line, multiple armed groups (including al-Qaeda) continue to operate in Afghanistan.
 The relationship between these groups and the Taliban is not uniform, with some opposing Taliban rule through military action.

 Islamic State activity

-As of October 2024, Islamic State – Khorasan Province (ISKP; the regional branch of the Islamic State) is the largest and strongest terror groups active in Afghanistan, with the Taliban viewing ISKP as the primary threat to their rule.
+By 2014, ISIS-K became the largest and strongest terror group active in Afghanistan, with the Taliban viewing them as the primary threat to their rule.

-Following the 2021 Kabul airport attack conducted by the group, the US said it could work with the Taliban to fight against ISIS as part of the International military intervention against ISIL.
+Following the 2021 Kabul airport attack conducted by the group, the US said it could work with the Taliban to fight against IS as part of the International military intervention against IS.

 Other active armed groups

-Various other armed groups besides ISKP and Republican groups operate in Afghanistan.
+Various other armed groups besides ISIS-K and Republican groups operate in Afghanistan.
 Since the Taliban takeover, some Taliban-allied groups are serving specific roles for the Islamic Emirate of Afghanistan.